shupp/VegaDNS-API/README.md

 ## Installation

+### Setup using docker compose
+The following steps assumes your docker host is "localhost"

+    make pull up

+Then log in at http://localhost/ with the user "test@test.com" and a password of "test"

+If you want to watch logs, say for just api and tinydns, you can do:

+    LOGS_ARGS="-f api tinydns" make logs

+To shut down, just run

+    make down

+The above will run the api on port 5000, and the ui on port 80.
+If you would like to experiment with the vegadns/apiui image, which runs both components on port 80, you can use the following commands:

+    make up apiui
+    make down apiui

+### Building the vegadns/api or vegadns/apiui images

+    make build-api
+    make build-apiui

-### Manual setup from a git checkout
+### Manual setup of the api from a git checkout
-If you want to get this up and running from a git checkout quickly, you'll want to use python 2.7.9 or later (3 is not yet tested), and have pip and virtualenv installed.
+If you want to get this up and running from a git checkout manually, you'll want to use python 2.7.9 or later (3 is not yet tested), and have pip and virtualenv installed.
 This assumes you have a mysql server with a database called _vegadns_ created, and write privileges granted.
 From there, you can do the following to set up your virtual environment:

-    virtualenv venv
+    make venv
-    . venv/bin/activate
-    pip install -r requirements.txt

 You'll also need to set up your vegadns/api/config/local.ini file with the following, replacing values with credentials for your mysql database: